git-disl/DLEdge/readme.md

 * Operating System: Ubuntu 18.04.3 LTS
 * Python Version: Python 3.6.8
 * Web Browser: Firefox

-## Issues
-The following items are identified to be improved in the next version:
-- [ ] Support Chrome
-- [ ] Implement web socket for communication between the frontend and backend
-- [ ] Allow changing hardware settings from the frontend (e.g., number of NCS devices)
-- [ ] Extend to any object detector (e.g., SSD, Faster R-CNN)
-- [ ] Print console log in the frontend

 ## Status
 We are continuing the development of this project and there is ongoing work in our lab regarding deep learning on the edge.